Print Friendly

 Introduction

 This Infosheet is designed to give a summary of the provisions of the Teachers’ Pension Plan.
 For more detailed information, consult the booklet “Plan Member Guide (Pension Plan Booklet)”, available on the Teachers’ Pension Plan Corporation (TPPC) website at www. tppcnl.ca/ FormsResources.
-Individual contact may be made through the NLTA Programs and Services staff or through the Teachers’ Pension Plan Corporation, 130 Kelsey Drive, Suite 101, St. John’s, NL A1B 0T2; Tel: 709-793-8772 or toll free: 1-833-345-8772; Fax: 709-793-4055; email: memberservices@tppcnl.ca.
+Individual contact may be made through the NLTA Programs and Services staff or through the Teachers’ Pension Plan Corporation, 130 Kelsey Drive, Suite 101, St. John’s, NL A1B 0T2; Tel: 709-793-8772 or toll free: 1-833-345-8772; Fax: 709-793-4055; email: memberservices@tppcnl.ca or go online to book an appointment with the TPPC.

 Eligibility

 All persons who are employed by a school board or the Special Services Division in any teaching appointment are eligible.
 The exception to this is substitute teachers who are participating in a separate substitute plan through the Government Money Purchase Pension Plan (GMPP).
-Once a member substitutes 20 consecutive days or more, they participate in the main Teachers’ Pension Plan for the entire period of continuous service.
+Once a member substitutes 20 continuous days or more, they participate in the main Teachers’ Pension Plan for the entire period of continuous service.

 Employee Contributions